xavctn/img2table/README.md

 ### PDF <a name="pdf-formats"></a>

-Searchable and non-searchable PDF files are supported.
+Both native and scanned PDF files are supported.

 ## Usage <a name="usage"></a>